hmshan/CPCE-3D/README.md

 ### Pre-trained VGG model

-Please also download the pre-trained VGG model from [here](https://mega.nz/1a61c789-50d3-42f8-92af-09f89e3a152e).
+Please also download the pre-trained VGG model from [here](https://drive.google.com/open?id=1mfYjG2uBAhRtEhFKh1TVirTIzAaRgL18).
+Link updated on Jan 23, 2019.

 ### Training network
 ```
 python main.py
 ```

 If you want to use the transfer learning from 2D to 3D, please train a 2D model first.
-The ``CPCE-3D`` model here can automatically deal with 2D input and 3D input with various depth (3, 5, 7, and 9), relying on the input size.
+The ``CPCE-3D`` model here can automatically deal with 2D input and 3D input with various depths (3, 5, 7, and 9), relying on the input size.
+A simple 2D model ``CPCE-2D`` and its shortcut connection version are added for only 2D case.

 ## Citation